BCM-Neurosurgery/ndx-wearables/README.md

 ## Developing the extension

+We use a gitflow model for collaborative development.
+Each feature should be created on a branch that branches off of the `develop` branch.
+Draft PRs back into develop should be open for each WIP feature, and marked as ready for review once the feature is complete.
+Periodic releases will be made from develop into `main`.

 ### Installing in editable mode
 Navigate to the project root `cd path/to/ndx-wearables`, then install the required dependencies.
 For developers, use: